 Then the conversation takes on the life you bring it.
-You steer the course and I listen carefully and make observations when you are ready for me to.
-There will be no counseling or advice.
+You steer the course and I listen carefully and make observations when you are ready for me too.
+There will be no counselling or advice.

 We will be prompt and respectful of one another's time.

-I take seriously the Guidelines for Ethical Conduct of the Spiritual Directors International and abide by it.
+I take seriously the Guidelines for Ethical Conduct of the Spiritual Directors International and abide by them.

-Rates for spiritual direction meet an accepted standard but may vary depending on location and individual circumstance.
+Rates for spiritual direction meet an accepted standard but may vary depending on location and individual circumstances.

 Never be afraid to ask for rates in line with your financial situation.
 I was blessed with Spiritual Directors who were willing to help me through difficult times.
 To honour their gifts I am willing to pay it forward.

 Group work offers the advantage of the experience of others and may also be a less expensive way to explore spiritual direction.